Why I am no longer pursuing wealth, "impact," or "success"

 Becoming successful is the game we’re told to not just play, but to win.
 The conditioning is so strong that I played this game even with parents who didn’t.

-For all my dad’s flaws, it was a privilege to be raised by someone who is so deeply committed to a communist philosophy that all humans are equal.
+For all my dad’s flaws, it was a privilege to be raised by someone who is so deeply committed to the Marxist philosophy that all humans are equal.
 I was reminded daily that no one deserves or is entitled to more, no matter how wealthy they are.
 Period.

 I did not grow up learning how to “get ahead” in life.
 Instead, I learned about how the impulse to get ahead inevitably, and invariably, leaves others behind.